-- Demostrated that combination of vaccination using hsp transfected tumor cells together with IL-2 delivered as a complex with anti-IL-2 mAb elicits rapid and potent anti-tumor immunity in mice administered following autogous HSCT.
+- Demonstrated that a combined vaccination strategy using a tumor cell heat shock protein vaccine with IL-2 delivered as a complex with anti-IL-2 mAb can elicit rapid and potent anti-tumor immunity in mice following autologous HSCT.

 - Discovery that after allogeneic bone marrow transplant, the recipient can resist the engraftment of transplanted donor stem cells by using immune responses, which do not involve the two major pathways of T lymphocyte mediated killing.
 This is a surprising finding and demonstrates that it is likely that for some transplants, different pathways in the recipient must be blocked to help the transplanted bone marrow engraft.

 Selected Cancer-Related Publications